Maxwell J. Toms

 Higher performance two-way systems are available, but at a much higher cost.
 Further, the small amount of RF spectrum allocated, suggests that satellite delivery to large numbers of rural users at an affordable price is just not in the cards.

-Satellite companies will not be a significant option for rural broadband distribution, except to areas where no other service can be provided.
+be a significant option for rural broadband distribution, except to areas where

 d.
 Privately funded wireless systems have limitations, due to performance, cost and life cycle issues.
 While it seems, at least for rural distribution, wireless may be a viable option for Internet access; realizable bandwidth and security have emerged as key problems.